-Reggie Bullock added 11 points in his first career start for the Tar Heels (17-3, 4-1), who had no trouble winning their 11th straight against their longtime rivals.
+Reggie Bullock added 11 points in his first career start for the Tar Heels (17-3, 4-1 Atlantic Coast Conference), who had no trouble winning their 11th straight against their longtime rivals.

-While N.C.
-State (15-6, 4-2) was off to its best start in the conference league in six years under Gottfried, the Tar Heels ended up making this game look like almost every other in the five years since the Wolfpack last beat them.
+While North Carolina State (15-6, 4-2) was off to its best start in the conference league in six years under new coach Mark Gottfried, the Tar Heels ended up making this game look like almost every other in the five years since the Wolfpack last beat them.

 With its bigger front line dominating inside, North Carolina shot 48 percent and led by 31 points in the second half.